Download the Global Criteria.

 PASS if Designating Group receives documentation of the measures.

 STEP 7.
-The businesses and social organizations in the community are welcoming to breastfeeding families.
+The businesses and social organizations in the community welcome chest/breastfeeding families.

-Rationale: For a community to support breastfeeding, there is a need to provide locations where families are comfortable breastfeeding.
+Rationale: For a community to support chest/breastfeeding, there is a need to provide locations where families are comfortable chest/breastfeeding.

-- At least 50% of the Chamber of Commerce (CoC) member organizations, economic development organizations, and non-member organizations have signed a form (see Business Application) that they welcome breastfeeding in their place of business, and display welcome signs or “Breastfeeding Welcome Here” logo (e.g. window clings).
-These may be provided by the Team.
+i.
+At least 50% of the Chamber of Commerce (CoC) member organizations, economic development organizations, and non-member organizations have signed a form stating that they welcome chest/breastfeeding in their place of business and display welcome signs or “Breastfeeding Welcome” logo (e.g. window clings).
+These may be provided by the local BFFC Group.

-- Designating Group interacts with CoC and/or Rotary or other stakeholders to confirm provision and use of window clings/magnets for those who agree.
+- Designating Group interacts with CoC and/or other stakeholders to confirm provision and use of window clings/magnets for those who agree.
+Local Designating Group interacts with CoC and/or other stakeholders to confirm provision and use of window magnets/clings for those who agree.

-- Local organizations (e.g., breastfeeding coalitions, La Leche League or other breastfeeding support groups, Rotary) may participate in distribution of window clings/magnets and hanging unit for breastfeeding materials.
+- Local organizations, such as La Leche League, chest/breastfeeding coalitions, etc., may participate in distribution of window magnets/clings and hanging units for chest/breastfeeding materials.

 PASS if window clings (or similar) are posted and/or availability of materials in at least 50% of businesses are documented.